 The slow blink

-Cats often groom themselves to relieve stress—in the same way that a human would have a massage.
+Cats also often groom themselves to relieve stress, heal injuries, and soothe itchy, irritated skin.
+In the same way that a human would have a massage.
 Determine if there are any recent changes that could cause your pet to feel stressed.

-We associate chewing with untrained puppies.
-But cats can chew furniture and other items, too.
-Chewing is often a sign that your cat is bored and looking for something to do.
-Cats need stimulation every day, or they’ll become irritated and restless.
+While we associate chewing with untrained puppies, cats can also chew furniture and other items.
+Chewing is often a sign that your cat is bored, understimulated, and looking for something to do.
+Cats need enrichment and stimulation every day, or they’ll become irritated, restless, and destructive.

 You can remedy this by playing and interacting with your cat for 20 minutes every day.
 Invest in some exciting toys that’ll keep them busy when you have a lot on your plate.